Geneva Travel Guide

 -Explore the captivating Museum of Art and History.

 Geneva has an excellent network of transport including railways, roads and airlines.
 It is easy to get anywhere in and around Switzerland from Geneva; it is one of the best connected cities in Europe.
-From Geneva one has easy access to the Swiss Alps and other major attractions and ski resorts in the country, including the breathtaking Château de Chillon and the scenic town of Lausanne situated on the sparkling shores of Lake Geneva.
+From Geneva travellers have easy access to the Swiss Alps and other major attractions and ski resorts in the country, including the breathtaking Château de Chillon and the scenic town of Lausanne situated on the sparkling shores of Lake Geneva.

 Did you know?